GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/seo/tap-targets/index.md

 </figure>

 **Option 2:** Increase the spacing between tap targets that are too close together using properties like `margin`.
-Try to have at least 8&nbsp;px between tap targets (Note: 8&nbsp;px is not always be enough spacing to pass the audit, especially for very small targets).
+8&nbsp;px between tap targets is a good starting point, but is not always enough spacing to pass the audit especially for very small targets.

 ## Resources